musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 | **3**                 | **Speed limit (60km/h)**                      |
 | 9                     | No passing                                    |

-When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (Priority road) 100% certainty.
+When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, the true class should be the *class 3* (Speed limit (60km/h)), however, model predicts a false class (Speed limit (20km/h)) with 100% certainty.

 #### Top-5 probability for image 3 (Speed limit (80km/h))